whymauri/ArxivParser/README.md

 You can edit the shared REPL.
 REPL will redirect you to a personal copy of the REPL code.
 If it hangs, just give it a reload.

+The REPL prompt will generate a link you can click that will download the CSV of the given search entry.
+It will be generically titled, `download.csv`.

 # CLI

 ```